hannahrussell143/frontend-practice/README.md

 # Chess Board (HTML)
-This project is a static chess board created using HTML and CSS.
+This project is a static chess board created using HTML.

 ## Features
 - 8x8 chess board